MEET THE TEAM

 Before joining the TALMA team, T’helah operated a language education business, providing virtual content, instruction, and coaching for both Hebrew learners and language teachers.
 She has several years of classroom and online teaching experience, and is passionate about making education equitable.

 T'helah is originally from Brooklyn, NY, but currently lives in Charlotte, NC.
-She holds a BA in African & African-American Studies, an MS in Early Childhood Services, and is completing an additional MA in Teaching Hebrew as a Second Language at Middlebury College in Vermont.
+She holds a BA in African & African-American Studies, an MS in Early Childhood Services, and an MA in Teaching Hebrew as a Second Language.

 Director of Full Year Programs